Chicken Smells Like Eggs, Why Does It Happens?

 – Vacuum-Packed Chicken

-The sealed packaging with chicken meat inside, when opened, will definitely emit an unpleasant smell because it has been vacuumed for a long time.
+The sealed packaging with chicken meat inside, when opened, will emit an unpleasant smell because it has been vacuumed for a long time.
 If the chicken meat is vacuum packed, when it is opened the oxygen inside is forced out, then this unpleasant egg-like smell appears.
 This also causes the vacuum-packed chicken meat to be quite dark in color, when there is no air, the sealed chicken meat will change color to pink or slightly bluish and dark.

-Check the Chicken to See if it has Rotted?
+Check the Chicken to see if it has Rotted.

 When you find an unpleasant odor in the chicken, check your chicken meat to determine whether it has rotted or vice versa.
 Here are several types of chicken meat and how to check whether it is rotten or not.